-- Students will be required to conduct themselves in a manner that emulates the professional code of ethics defined by the AAPA. - Students are expected to conduct themselves in a manner that indicates respect toward other students, faculty, and patients. - Students must refrain from any behavior that would bring harm or abuse to any person or property. - Any behavior that significantly disrupts teaching, research, administrative, or student functions is considered unprofessional. - Any student whose behavior at a clinical site jeopardizes or leads to the loss of that site for future student clinical experiences will receive a failing grade for the rotation.
+- Students must adhere to the Rocky Mountain College Student Conduct Programs. - Students will be required to conduct themselves in a manner conducive with the Guidelines for Ethical Conduct of the PA Profession. - Students are expected to conduct themselves in a manner that indicates respect toward other students, faculty, and patients. - Students must refrain from any behavior that would bring harm or abuse to any person or property. - Any behavior that disrupts teaching, research, administrative, or student functions is considered unprofessional. - Any student whose behavior at a clinical site jeopardizes or leads to the loss of that site for future student clinical experiences will receive a failing grade for the rotation.

-Failure to demonstrate any of the qualities defined in the AAPA Professional Code of Ethics or the Specific Standards of Conduct listed above will serve as grounds for dismissal.
+Failure to demonstrate any of the qualities defined in the Guidelines for Ethical Conduct of the PA Profession or the Specific Standards of Conduct listed above will serve as grounds for dismissal.